istio/istio.io/content/en/blog/2023/istio-at-kubecon-eu/index.md

 ---
-title: "Istio at KubeCon Europe 2023!"
+title: "Istio at KubeCon Europe 2023"
-description: A quick recap of Istio at KubeCon Europe, RAI, Amsterdam, The Netherlands.
+description: A quick recap of Istio at KubeCon Europe, at the RAI in Amsterdam.
 publishdate: 2023-04-27
 attribution: "Faseela K, for the Istio Day Programme Committee"
 keywords: [Istio Day,IstioCon,Istio,conference,KubeCon,CloudNativeCon]
 ---

 The open source and cloud native community gathered from 18th to 21st April in Amsterdam for the first KubeCon of 2023.
-The four-day conference, organized by the Cloud Native Computing Foundation, was special for Istio, as we evolved from a **ServiceMeshCon** to our **first official project co-located event**.
+The four-day conference, organized by the Cloud Native Computing Foundation, was special for Istio, as we evolved from a participant at ServiceMeshCon to hosting our first official project co-located event.

 {{< image width="40%"
     link="./istio-day-welcome.jpg"